giorgiovallone/Nb3Sn/README.md

 [3] B. Bordini, P. Alknes, L. Bottura, L. Rossi, D. Valentinis, “An exponential scaling law for the strain dependence of the Nb<sub>3</sub>Sn critical current density,” Superconductor Science and Technology, 2013.

-[4] G. Vallone, E. Anderssen, B. Bordini, P. Ferracin, "A Review of the Mechanical Properties of Materials Used in Nb<sub>3</sub>Sn Magnets for Particle Accelerators", IEEE Transactions on Applied Superconductivity, 2023.
+[4] G. Vallone, E. Anderssen, B. Bordini and P. Ferracin, "A Review of the Mechanical Properties of Materials Used in Nb3Sn Magnets for Particle Accelerators," in IEEE Transactions on Applied Superconductivity, vol. 33, no. 5, pp. 1-6, Aug.
+2023, Art no. 4002806, doi: 10.1109/TASC.2023.3248544